coderarjob/meghaos-x86/docs/notes/virtual_memory_manager.md

 _16 Dec 2022_

 From what I have read and understood, the VMM's does the following:
-1. Though paging module also have a `map` function, the `map` of VMM is different.
-In the former case we dont have to specify any PA, it will be allocated by the kernel later on demand.
+1. Like the physical memory manager, virtual memory manager also has as AllocPages function.
+It looks for free virtual pages.
+It might not allocate physical memory, but just mark those pages as allocated.
+2. Related to the above point is the `map` function of VMM.
+It keeps note of the allocated VAs which the OS will use later when allocating physical pages.
+I could be that this is a sub function of the `AllocPages` function.
-2. This simplifies some aspects of mapping, where we can over-map VMM and not worry about physical memory usage.
+3. This simplifies some aspects of mapping, where we can over-map VMM and not worry about physical memory usage.
-3. VMM manages `regions/address spaces`, which are a portion of VA assigned for a purpose (Kernel heap has one region, Static allocator has another region, Stack has another region etc).
+4. VMM manages `regions/address spaces`, which are a portion of VA assigned for a purpose (Kernel heap has one region, Static allocator has another region, Stack has another region etc).
 One can then ask to expand these `region` and VMM will make sure that we are crashing into another region.
-4. Prodives data structure to quickly search the VA-PA mapping.
+5. Prodives data structure to quickly search the VA-PA mapping.
 Provided a VA we can search which PA is assigned to it.
 We can parse page tables, but it will be arch dependent and slow.
-5. VMM may also automatically assign a VA range when region gets created.
+6. VMM may also automatically assign a VA range when region gets created.
 Currently we are planning and hardcoding each reagion by hand.

 Though all of the above points are important, they are not crutial or blocking.
 With a `Static